Qtom-99/ERVscanner/README.md

 - SAMtools 1.20 or higher
 - BWA 0.7.17

+Following python librries are also required.
+You can install those libraries using `pip` or anaconda.

+- pandas

 Higher version will be fine as long as it works.

 ## Input files